derekmarion/oop-school-interface-ii/README.md

 ```
 Right now if the user enters a `'1'` our program will run the the `list_students` method on our school object.
 Any other input will return and exit the program.
 Run `ruby runner.rb` and enter `'1'`.
 You'll get an error.
 What does it say?

 In `school.rb` write a method `list_students` that prints out a numbered list of student names followed by their school_ids.
-You're output should look something like this:
+Your output should look something like this:

 ```
 1. Lisa 13345